Information for new international students

 English language requirements

 All our courses delivered in the UK will be delivered and assessed in UK English.
-Where your first language is not English, you must meet our entry requirements in respect of English language competence and have at least a secure IELTS 6.5 in each of the four language skills (listening, reading, writing and speaking) to gain admission to our courses.
+Where your first language is not English, you must meet our entry requirements in respect of English language competence and have at least a secure IELTs 6.5 or equivalent level to gain admission to our courses.

 During the application process you will have the opportunity to upload any English language certificates that you hold.